mdb/nyt.js/README.md

 A simple Node.js module for working with the [New York Times Developer API](http://developer.nytimes.com).

+...still a work in progress.
+A bit rough around the edges.

 ## Getting Started

 Secure a [NY Times Developer API Key](http://developer.nytimes.com/apps/register)